Krav Maga vs Muay Thai: A Complete Guide for Self-Defence

 Where the ring and the street diverge

 The rules that make Muay Thai a sport also define its limits as self-defence preparation.
 A referee stops the fight when someone goes down.
 Weight classes ensure rough physical parity.
-Attacks start at a known distance, from a known stance, with a known opponent.
+Real situations operate without any of that structure.

 No warning